SarahARauf/-FYP-Multilabel-Satellite-Image-Classification/readme.md

 ## Overview
 This repository contains the deep learning pipeline for classifying satellite images used in the APSIPA ASC 2024 paper [Multi-band Satellite Image Analysis for Multi-label Classification](https://ieeexplore.ieee.org/document/10848859).
-This pipeline is based of the repository below, which includes the original pipeline from the paper "Residual Attention: A Simple but Effective Method for Multi-Label Recognition": https://github.com/Kevinz-code/CSRA
+This pipeline is based of the repository below, which includes the original pipeline from the paper [Residual Attention: A Simple but Effective Method for Multi-Label Recognition](https://github.com/Kevinz-code/CSRA)

 The pipeline leverages the CSRA (class-specific residual attention) module along with ResNet and ViT (vision transformer) backbones for the multilabel and multiband classification of satellite imagery.